 This project creates portraits and collects oral histories of women's birthing experiences in Atlanta.
 Through the paintings, in-depth interviews, and analysis, the project illuminates maternal health outcomes and the challenges and successes women encounter during pregnancy, childbirth, and the postpartum period.
 Information gathered will be utilized to identify gaps in the health care system and advocate for policy changes to improve maternal health outcomes.

 The Women of Emory Impact Circle's support will fund one full-time community health worker apprentice at the Clarkston Health Equity Hub in Clarkston, GA.
-Theis yearlong stipend is crucial for providing specialized training that addresses the unique health care needs of Clarkston's large refugee and immigrant populations.
+This yearlong stipend is crucial for providing specialized training that addresses the unique health care needs of Clarkston's large refugee and immigrant populations.
 Through training focused on gender, culture, languages, and prevalent health issues, this community health worker will enhance their ability to effectively serve the Clarkston community and contribute to advancing health equity goals.

 The Menstrual Health Awareness and Resources Coalition at Emory is developing a one-to-one support system to address period poverty among students on campus.
 Globally, over two billion people menstruate monthly, yet millions face challenges affording essential menstrual products, sanitation facilities, and hygiene resources.
 Period poverty specifically refers to the inability to access and afford these necessities.
 The coalition's initiative, the Period Pantry, aims to provide students with a year's supply of menstrual products, ensuring they have consistent access to the resources they need for menstrual health management.